ShukraJaliya/rust-game/README.md

             the answer Uganda

 level 2
     once the user is paeses level 1 and they wich to contiue, They will guess what region Uganda is in.
-They can only gues Notth, East, South , West.
+They can only gues Notth, East, South , West or central.
      There is not no NorthEst or any of those secondary cordinated.
      They only get 4 chances

             the answer is East

 level 3
-    Do you know your stats?ss
+    Do you know your stats?
     if I ask you what is north, east, west or south of what will you be able to tell me. the answer to the challenge here is Senegal